home-assistant/developers.home-assistant/blog/2024-02-12-async_update_entry.md

 title: Altering config entries
 ---

-In Home Assistant 2024.3, modifications to a `ConfigEntry` should use `hass.config_entries.async_update_entry`.
-Directly setting attributes on the `ConfigEntry` object is deprecated and will fail in version 2024.10 and later.
-There is no deprecation period for directly setting `unique_id` or `entry_id` on the `ConfigEntry` as doing so will corrupt the internal state.
+Starting from Home Assistant 2024.3, modifications to a `ConfigEntry` should use `hass.config_entries.async_update_entry`.
+Directly setting attributes on the `ConfigEntry` object is deprecated and will start to fail in version 2024.10 and later.
+There is no deprecation period for directly setting `unique_id` or `entry_id` on the `ConfigEntry` as doing so will corrupt the internal state, and doing so will start to fail immediately.

 The following attributes must now be set via `hass.config_entries.async_update_entry`: